endlos99/xdt99/doc/MANUAL.md

 It is important to note that all operators have the *same precedence*, i.e., an expression such as `1 + 2 * 3 - 4 & 5` evaluates as `(((1 + 2) * 3) - 4) & 5`.
-To change the order of evaluation, parentheses can be used: `1 + (2 * 3) - (4 &
+This may sound annoying, but changing the established order of evaluation would break the compatibility of `xas99` for existing sources.
+To adjust the order of evaluation, parentheses can be used: `1 + (2 * 3) - (4 & 5)`.
-5)`.
-Changing the established order of evaluation would break the compatibility of `xas99` for existing sources.

-An additional source preprocessor allows for conditional assembly based on well-defined conditional expressions.
+A source code preprocessor allows for conditional assembly based on well-defined conditional expressions.
+The preprocessor commands `.ifdef` and `.ifndef` check if a given symbol is defined or not.

            .ifdef lang_de
     msg    text 'Hallo Welt'